injaneity/hack-n-roll-2025/README.md

+# LinkedIn Hater
 Ever felt that LinkedIn was too wholesome sometimes?
 Wish you'd see something besides a "Congratulations!" under a post about your hard work?
 Or just praying on someone's downfall?
 You're in luck!

 LinkedIn Hater is a Chrome browser extension that replaces all non-author comments on a post with discouraging messages.

 Co-created by [Wei Sin Tai](github.com/weisintai) & [Zane Chee](github.com/injaneity)

+_For any feature requests, kindly open a pull request or issue on Github._

 ## Running This Extension